turanoo/bitebattle/README.md

 ### 2. Configure Environment Variables

-Modify the provided `.env_sample` with your values and rename it to `.env` for local development
+Modify the provided `config/sample.yaml` with your values and rename it to `config/local.yaml` for local development

 ### 3. Running locally